feri/dmb/README.md

 underlying architecture uses Redis for message storing, and websockets for client connection (both backend and frontend).

-DMB establishes two connections to the Redis server for duplex communication.
+DMB sets up two connections to Redis for duplex communication.

-One of the connections is the __downlink__ that carries messages from Redis towards the clients.
+One of the connections is the __downlink__ that carries messages from backend service via Redis towards the clients.

-The other connection is the __uplink__ that transfers messages from the clients towards Redis.
+The other connection is the __uplink__ that transfers messages other way around, from the clients via Redis towards the backend services.

 ### Installation